 However, an IEP team meeting is not required for corrections or minor changes to the IEP, as long as you and the district agree to the changes in writing, and every member of the IEP team is informed of the changes.

-You can request an IEP team meeting at any time to make changes to the IEP that will help the district meet your child's needs, and the district must grant any reasonable request that you make for this meeting.
+You can request an IEP team meeting at any time to make changes to the IEP that will help the district meet your child's needs.